 I need a few good restaurants for a date in Los Angeles, for $50-$100 for two people, that also have a good vibe.

-And, though he just asked for just a few, I sent him all my top choices for LA restaurants that, if you order right, give you a lot of bang for your buck — culinarily, aesthetically, or experientially.
-And they’d make for great date places.
-(Most of these places are in the Hollywood area, because that’s where we’re based.)
+And, though he just asked for just a few, I sent him all my top choices for best date restaurants Los Angeles have to offer that, if you order right, give you a lot of bang for your buck — culinarily, aesthetically, or experientially.
+(Warning: Most of these places are in the Hollywood area, because that’s where we’re based.)

 One more thing… the friend that texted me is extremely picky, so I catered a bit to his tastes.
-Which means that these restaurants are great choices if you don’t really know your date’s food tastes.
+Which means that these are the best restaurants if you don’t really know your date’s food tastes.
 There’s nothing TOO crazy on this list, but even the most “challenging options” have at least one or two recognizable things on their menu.
 And, if all else fails, the places themselves are all worth the trip…

 2. La Assiette on Melrose

-I feel like this place is made for a fun and easy date night.
+I feel like L’assiette is made for a fun and easy date night.
 The restaurant is dark and romantic, and the menu is pretty much only steak and fries.
 They also do this cool thing where they give you “seconds.”
 While one order of “Steak Frites” — steak + fries + side salad — is $27, if you split it (and, based on my experience you totally don’t need two orders) they add an extra $10.
 Which is still super-affordable for steak and fries for two!
-Finish that dinner up with a walk to the 31 Flavors down the street, and you just won date night.
+Finish that dinner up with a walk to the rolled ice creamery down the street, and you just won date night.

 3. Pizzaria Mozza on Highland